Fun, Modern, Customizable Wedding Ceremony

 - Contemporary verbiage that’s easy to say

-- Time-tested material used by almost 1000 couples
+- Time-tested material used by over 1000 couples

 - Happy couples who love having choices